 After being inspired by the Indigenous activists at Standing Rock, the Native-led, grassroots group

 SLC Air Protectors was formed to fight air pollution in the state of Utah through direct action and community service projects.

-Bioneers is a nonprofit organization based in Santa Fe, New Mexico, that is dedicated to educating people on environmental and social justice issues, and finding innovative solutions for them.
+3 Bioneers Bioneers is a nonprofit organization based in Santa Fe, New Mexico, that is dedicated to educating people on environmental and social justice issues, and finding innovative solutions for them.
 The organization has six main programs, including a Native-led and women-led initiative.
 They also created a radio series, and host an annual Bioneers Conference.
 4 OceansGlobal

 The Red Nation is "a coalition of Native and non-Native activists, educators, students, and community organizers advocating Native liberation."
 The grassroots social justice group organizes direct actions to advocate for Indigenous peoples, their rights, and to end the destruction and pollution of their lands.

-Led by youth and young adults of color, Together Restoring Economic Empowerment (TREE) is a civil rights organization that fights for both environmental and economic justice.
+7 Together Restoring Economic Empowerment (TREE)

+TREE) is a civil rights organization that fights for both environmental and economic justice.
 TREE's Action Center has information on active and past direct actions, projects, and resources for you to become more involved in climate justice.
+8 The Alliance of Climate Education (ACE)

 The Alliance of Climate Education (

-The Alliance of Climate Education (ACE) develops educational programs and engagement opportunities for teens to develop a deeper understanding of climate change and environmental issues.
+ACE) develops educational programs and engagement opportunities for teens to develop a deeper understanding of climate change and environmental issues.
 Not only do they provide climate-related resources and lesson plans for teachers, but they've launched youth action Teams across the U.S. who organize unique environmental projects.
+9 Black Belt Citizens Fighting for Health and Justice

-Black Belt Citizens Fighting for Health and Justice
+Black Belt Citizens Fighting for Health and Justice (

-Black Belt Citizens Fighting for Health and Justice (BBCFHJ) is an organization that has been been fighting for climate justice and to end pollution in Uniontown, Alabama, since 2005.
+BBCFHJ) is an organization that has been been fighting for climate justice and to end pollution in Uniontown, Alabama, since 2005.
 They fight for political, economic, and environmental justice in their community; Black Belt Citizens' campaigns are currently focused on eliminating toxic coal ash from the area caused by a landfill, and providing clean water to citizens.

-With a team of more than seventy lawyers, the Southern Environmental Law Center (SELC) is a six-state wide organization dedicated to fighting for environmental justice through policy and politics.
+10 The Southern Environmental Law Center

+SELC) is a six-state wide organization dedicated to fighting for environmental justice through policy and politics.
 According to their website, "SELC strengthens laws, we make government agencies do their job, and, when necessary, we go to court to stop environmental abuses or to set far-reaching precedents."
 11

 all year long to protect our earth.
 One critical way to do this?
 Support Indigenous, Black, and other marginalized communities who are disproportionately affected by climate change, pollution, destruction of land, and other environmental issues — and who are leading the charge to stop it.